-Paris is one of my all-time favorite cities, and I, too, have been charmed by the romance, history, beautiful, Instagram-worthy places, world-class museums, and amazing food (especially the dessert!) – and I’ve found plenty to put on my Paris bucket list.
+Paris is one of my all-time favorite cities, and I, too, have been charmed by the romance, history, beautiful, Instagram-worthy places, world-class museums and iconic attractions, and amazing food (especially the dessert!) – and I’ve found plenty to put on my Paris bucket list.
 You know what they say, “Paris is always a good idea”….and I wholeheartedly agree!

 I often love reading books about my favorite cities because it helps me daydream about being there when I can’t be there, and reading books about Paris is no different.
 Throughout the years, I’ve read lots of books about Paris, and I still have a list of Paris books that I still need to read my way through.
 Before my last trip to Paris, I went on a reading binge of Paris books to help me get super excited while planning my Paris itinerary!

 Now that I’m home, I’ve never stopped reading about the City of Lights and dreaming of another trip….especially now, since you know, we’re in the middle of a pandemic and it might be a while since I get over there again.

 These Paris books also make awesome gifts for people who love Paris!

 From novels to memoirs, to books about Paris history and food, I’ve rounded up 50 Paris books that you must add to your reading list!